 When economic interest is seen behind the political clauses of the Constitution, then the document becomes not simply the work of wise men trying to establish a decent and orderly society, but the work of certain groups trying to maintain their privileges, while giving just enough rights and liberties to enough of the people to ensure popular support.

 The aristocrats made their desire for political power quite clear, in their pre- and post-Revolution repression of poor people’s revolts (Bacon’s Rebellion, Shay’s Rebellion, the Whiskey Rebellion) and democratic movements aimed at redistributing property or abolishing debts.
+(Shay’s Rebellion, an uprising against debts and taxes, took place at the time the new Constitution was being written, in 1787, and certainly influenced its formation; see Zinn, Truth Has a Power of Its Own.)
 Nathaniel Bacon said, “The poverty of the country is such that all the power and sway is got into the hands of the rich, who by extortious advantages, having the common people in their debt, have always curbed and oppressed them in all manner of ways.”
 The rich also structured their new government in a very specific way.
 Most of them believed the wealthy, the “well-born,” deserved decision-making power, not the common man.
 Alexander Hamilton revealed the common sentiment of class hostility and prejudice against the poor when he wrote:

 All communities divide themselves into the few and the many.
 The first are the rich and well-born, the other the mass of the people… The people are turbulent and changing; they seldom judge or determine right.
 Give therefore to the first class a distinct permanent share in the government… Can a democratic assembly who annually revolve in the mass of the people be supposed steadily to pursue the common good?
 Nothing but a permanent body can check the imprudence of democracy…